-After a few minutes of listening to the waves crash on the rocks, you will begin to hear the rocks chattering among themselves.
-It is actually a clattering sound the small rocks make as they fall back down when the waves recede, but it sounds like they are talking.
+After a few minutes of listening to the waves crash on the rocks, you will begin to hear the rocks “chattering” among themselves.
+It is actually a clattering sound the rocks make as they fall back down when the waves recede, but it sounds like they are talking.
 It is fascinating to adults and kids alike.

 6. Play in the water at Utulei Beach.

 For extra fun, visit South Pacific Watersports, located right on the beach, to rent kayaks, paddle boards, or snorkel gear.
 They also have lifejackets if you need them.

 7. Learn about the Samoan culture on Aunu’u.

 To experience the best of what Aunu’u has to offer, book a tour with Peter Taliv’a.
-Not only will Peter give you a guided tour of the island, but he will teach you about Samoan culture, show you the taro plantations, and make you a hat and a traditional feast.
+Not only will Peter give you a guided tour of the island, but he will teach you about Samoan culture, show you the taro plantations, and make you a traditional feast.
 You can find Peter on Facebook.

 8. Splash around at Fatumafuti.

 The water here is usually pretty calm, so it is a good spot for little ones to splash around.
 Older kids will enjoy playing on the rocks.
-This is another area which is good for snorkeling too.
+This is a great spot for snorkeling too.

 9. Enjoy a picnic at Larson’s Cove.